bbe2/Overview/README.md

 -- 👀- I'm a technical curriculum developer, instructional designer, and university instructor.
 -- 👀- Deliver effective learning experiences and creative content with a knack for connecting across personality types.
 -- 👀- Deep reengineering work and hands-on programming inform design choices that effectively bridge constructs to learners.
-👋  GOAL=> build a sustainable culture of programming energizing youth and adult learners in the art of the possible
+👋  GOAL👋  build a sustainable culture of programming energizing youth and adult learners in the art of the possible
 => frame "compute" as paths towards quality work, employment resilience, and fulfillment

 **NEW** 1Q23 - https://icarus.education/